-Jeffrey Goldfarb, the son of Morris Goldfarb, our Chairman, Chief Executive Officer and a director, is the President of our Calvin Klein Ladies Suit division.
+Jeffrey Goldfarb, the son of Morris Goldfarb, our Chairman, Chief Executive Officer and a director, is our Director of Business Development.
 Jeffrey Goldfarb has been employed by us since 2002 in several different capacities.
-Jeffrey Goldfarb is a nominee to serve on our Board of Directors.
-Jeffrey Goldfarb was paid an aggregate salary and bonus of \$305,384 for his services during fiscal 2009.
+Jeffrey Goldfarb is a member of our Board of Directors.
+During fiscal 2010, Jeffrey Goldfarb was paid an aggregate salary and bonus of \$535,000 for his services and our Compensation Committee granted him restricted stock units that will enable him to receive up to 10,000 shares of our Common Stock, subject to satisfaction of performance and other vesting conditions.
 In July 2008, he entered into an executive transition agreement with us, under which he is entitled to receive specified severance payments and benefits in the event of his involuntary termination in conjunction with a change of control of G-III.